viddoc/lists/README.md

 # Generic List Data Structures

 This is a program designed to explore the list data structure.
-I am creating a Dynamic Array, a singly-linked list, and a doubly-linked list.
+I am creating a Dynamic Array and a List interface to be used with a Singly Linked List and a Doubly Linked List.
 They are generic type and have typical features expected of these types of data structures.